Table of Contents[Hide][Show]

 Set aside some follow-the-rabbit-trail time when you open up the Transportation Security Administration (TSA) website.
 Categories are clearly delineated on this website, but oh my! a multitude of links also pop up to learn a bit more.
 Everything looks simple and straightforward until you look a little closer.

 For instance: State laws vary regarding prescriptions.
 And CDB oil, which also needs FDA approval.
+And medical marijuana.

 “TSA does not require passengers to have medications in prescription bottles.”
 That’s verbatim from the website.